São Sebastião do Uatumã

 São Sebastião do Uatumã is a municipality located in the Brazilian state of Amazonas.
 Its population was 14,352 (2020) and its area is 10,741 km2.

-Conservation
+Geography

 The municipality contains part of the 938720 ha Uatumã Biological Reserve, a strictly protected conservation unit created in 2002.

 It contains about 60% of the 424430 ha Uatumã Sustainable Development Reserve, which protects the lower part of the Uatumã River basin.